Daria Kasatkina: 2016: First top ten victory, top 25

-2017: First WTA singles title
+2017: First career singles title

 Kasatkina maintained a steady ranking throughout 2017, falling no lower than No. 42 in the world and again reaching the same season-best of No. 24 as 2016.
 Nonetheless, she had a slow start to the season, not winning a single match at the Australian Open or the two Premier Mandatory events in the United States, the three biggest tournaments through March.
-Her best results were two quarterfinals at mid-level two Premier tournaments, the Sydney International and the Qatar Open.
+Her best results were two quarterfinals at mid-level two Premier tournaments, the Sydney International and the Qatar Ladies Open.
 In Sydney, she also defeated Angelique Kerber for her first career victory over a current world No. 1 player.

-After struggling on hard courts, Kasatkina had a better clay-court season on the strength of her first and last tournaments on the surface.
-At the Charleston Open, she won her first career WTA singles title shortly before turning 20 years old.
-She defeated fellow teenager Jeļena Ostapenko in the final in straight sets.
+After struggling on hardcourts, Kasatkina had better clay-court results on the strength of her first and last tournaments on the surface.
+At the Charleston Open, she won her first WTA Tour singles title, shortly before turning 20 years old.
+She defeated fellow teenager Jeļena Ostapenko in the final, in straight sets.
 Kasatkina closed out the clay-court season with another third-round appearance at the French Open, where she lost to eventual finalist and world No. 4, Simona Halep.
 Her only grass-court tournament was Wimbledon, where she made it to the second round.

-Towards the end of the year, Kasatkina began having more success on hardcourts.
-At the US Open, she made it to the fourth round of a Grand Slam event for the first time.
-Although she was able to defeat Ostapenko, who had won the French Open, she was upset by veteran qualifier Kaia Kanepi.
+Towards the end of the year, Kasatkina had more success on hardcourts.
+At the US Open, she made it to the fourth round of a major event for the first time.
+After defeating Ostapenko who had won the French Open, she was upset by veteran qualifier Kaia Kanepi.
 Nonetheless, she built on this result in Asia, first by reaching another WTA doubles final with Gavrilova at the Pan Pacific Open.
 In singles at the Wuhan Open, she upset world No. 2, Halep.
 She also made her second career Premier Mandatory quarterfinal at the China Open, this time losing to Halep.
 Kasatkina closed out the year with her second best singles result of the season, a runner-up finish at her hometown Premier tournament, the Kremlin Cup.
 She upset fifth seed and world No. 18, Anastasia Pavlyuchenkova, in the first round, but was defeated by seventh seed Julia Görges in the final.